laradreamer79/Portfolio-Project/stage 3/README.md

 ## Must Have

-1. **As a diver, I want to browse diving centers by city across Saudi Arabia, so that I can find nearby diving centers.**
+1. **As a diver, I want to browse diving centers by city across Saudi Arabia, so that I can find diving centers near my preferred location.**

 2. **As a diver, I want to view diving center details, including descriptions, approximate pricing, and contact information, so that I can compare different centers before booking.**

-3. **As a diver, I want to browse available diving trips and training courses, so that I can choose the experience that suits me.**
+3. **As a diver, I want to browse available diving trips and training courses, so that I can choose the experience that best suits me.**

-4. **As a user, I want to register and log in to my account, so that I can manage my bookings and profile securely.**
+4. **As a user, I want to register and log in to my account, so that I can securely access my profile and manage my bookings.**

 5. **As a diver, I want to submit booking requests through the platform, so that I can reserve a diving trip online.**